microsoft/Windows-IoT-Samples/VirtualMicrophoneArrayDriver/README.md

   - windows
   - windows-iot
   - windows-10-iot-Enterprise
-description: An app service to blink an LED and a client app to call it with Windows 10 IoT Enterprise.
+description: An app for creating and installing a device driver for virtualaudiomicarray.
 ---

 # Virtual Audio Microphone Array